-- E Exceeds (APST descriptor has been met above expectation) - M Met (APST descriptor has been met) - NM Not Met (APST descriptor has not been met) Please note: If a Pre-service Teacher is awarded a NM for any of the standards, they must receive an "UNSATISFACTORY" or "Require further discussion regarding decision" overall result. - NE Not Encountered (No opportunity to meet the APST descriptor).
+- E Exceeds (APST descriptor has been met above expectation) - M Met (APST descriptor has been met) - NM Not Met (APST descriptor has not been met) Please note: If a Pre-service Teacher is awarded a NM for - any of the standards, they must receive an "UNSATISFACTORY" - NE Not Encountered (No opportunity to meet the APST descriptor).
 Please note: Before providing a NE, please consider a supportive reflective discussion about the APST focus area with the PST that will allow the PST to demonstrate their understanding of the APST.
 This discussion will validate a Met (M) result for the APST focus area.